mastercodeon31415/copyparty-playit-android/README.md

 ```

 Usage:
-Start kali by the following:
+Start the kali chroot by the following:
 ```
 start-kali
 ```

+Then you can run playit to start the playit agent.
+Copyparty is not installed into the chroot.
+You must ```exit``` the chroot and then run ```./copyparty ``` to start copyparty.
+You can pass any arguments you need with the shell alias.

 Then simply run copyparty or playit